AFL: Hawthorn stand-in skipper Jaeger O’Meara hints that Hawks could rotate captaincy in Ben McEvoy’s absence

 Hawthorn could rotate the captaincy in Ben McEvoy’s absence despite star midfielder Jaeger O’Meara stepping up both times this year.

-That injury is set to sideline the 32-year-old ruckman until the second half of the season, meaning there will be plenty of opportunities for others.
+That injury is set to sideline the 32-year-old ruckman until the second half of the season, meaning there will be plenty of leadership opportunities for others.

 The Hawks never released an official leadership group, only confirming that McEvoy would be captain for the second year in a row.